honganh1206/computer-study/ComputerArchitecture/ComputerArchitectureProgrammerPerspective/notes/Preface.md

 ## Overview of the book

-- [[Chapter 1]]: Introduce the major ideas and themes in computer systems
+- [[Chapter 1 - A Tour of Computer Systems]]: Introduce the major ideas and themes in computer systems
 - Chapter 2:
 	- Computer arithmetic
 	- Two’s-complement (represent signed integers in binary form)